-In spring 2017, CUE Farm Marketing & Communications intern, Hannah Hartzell, joined the CUE with a mission to create a marketing campaign called Cultivating Community.
-This campaign centers around collecting and sharing stories from people at Butler University and in the Indianapolis community that have been impacted by the CUE Farm in some way.
-Read on to learn about the CUE Farm's most recent storyteller!
+In spring 2017, Farm Marketing & Communications intern, Hannah Hartzell, joined the CUES with a mission to create a marketing campaign called Cultivating Community.
+This campaign centers around collecting and sharing stories from people at Butler University and in the Indianapolis community that have been impacted by the CUE Farm [now known at The Farm at Butler] in some way.

 Sarah O'Neall - Butler Faculty and CUE Farm CSA Member

 Sarah O’Neall has been all over the world, so take her word for it when she says the Butler CUE Farm has very high quality produce.
 In fact, Sarah—who is the Associate Director for International Exchanges—said her love of travel is a huge reason she became passionate about healthy food and local farming.

 “I’ve always been really interested in food and health,” Sarah said.
 But that interest was challenged during her college years, when she didn’t have as much of a say in what she was eating.
 This was especially true when studying abroad.
 “When I studied abroad I didn’t have too much of a say in what I was eating either,” she said.
 “But every experience was new.
 Every food was new and I took advantage of that.”
 When she returned to the states, she realized two things: She wanted to eat more real food and she wanted to help inspire other students to travel like she had.